haritha3679/We-R-No-Angels/README.md

 <strong>Machine Learning Approach</strong><br>
 We performed data cleaning, tuning, and binning by crime type to prepare the data.
 The results of our machine learning models were as follows:
   - Logistic Regression: Achieved 19% accuracy with all features included.
+Removed few unrequired features and applied Saga Solver algorithm, achived only higher 20s.
+We realised that eventhough Logistic regression is faster at calculating the accuracy it underperforms on the complex datasets.
-  - Random Forest: Achieved 35% accuracy which was closer.
+  - Random Forest: As Random forest is better at the complex datasets, we applied Random Forest model on our dataset but we could only go little more closer with 35% accuracy.
   - Focused Feature Analysis: By focusing on specific features like area, gender, and age, we achieved 89% accuracy.
 We also explored interesting outliers using these methods, even with lower accuracy scores.
   - Model Comparison: Random Forest provided the highest or equal scores compared to other models. <<br>
 ![models](https://github.com/haritha3679/We-R-No-Angels/blob/main/static/img/ML_Model_comp.png?raw=true)